How to Conjugate Haitian Creole Verbs by Person

 3. Use ap for the present progressive or the future

-Mwen ap jwe Lendi → I will play Monday
+Mwen ap jwe Lendi → I will play on Monday

 Mwen pral dòmi → I am going to sleep

-Like all languages, verbs are important in Creole.
-If you don't know how to use them correctly, you will not be able to carry a good conversation with other people who speak Creole.
-Therefore, make an effort to know how to use the verbs correctly by taking your time to study lesson.
+As in all languages, verbs are important in Creole.
+If you know how to use them correctly, you will be able to have a good conversation with other people who speak Creole.
+Therefore, make an effort to learn how to use verbs correctly by taking the time to practice.

 Endnotes